-The Student Army Training Corps (S.A.T.C.)
+The Student Army and Navy Training Corps (S.A.T.C.)

 In the fall of 1918, at the height of American involvement in World War I, the United States War Department established the Student Army Training Corps (S.A.T.C.).
 The University of Kansas, along with colleges and universities across the country, contracted with the government to make its faciliies available for officer training.
 The War Department's goal was to prepare 150,000 men nationwide.
 KU agreed to provide education, food and housing for up to 2,500 men, with the understanding that the War Department would reimburse the University.
 Retired Major Bruno T. Schér of the U.S. Army was assigned to supervise the men and coordinate the training.
 Coinciding with the swearing-in of the first group of S.A.T.C. servicemen on October 1st, the influenza epidemic that had been sweeping across the country arrived in Lawrence.
 In the S.A.T.C. barracks, where servicemen were living in very close quarters, the disease spread rapidly.